-Consumer Confidence in Iceland decreased to 62.20 points in March from 75.30 points in February of 2020.
+Consumer Confidence in Iceland increased to 60.60 points in September from 43.82 points in August of 2020. source: Gallup/Capacent

 Consumer Confidence in Iceland is expected to be 88.85 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
 Looking forward, we estimate Consumer Confidence in Iceland to stand at 88.84 in 12 months time.
 In the long-term, the Iceland Consumer Confidence is projected to trend around 88.84 points in 2021, according to our econometric models.